axibase/atsd-use-cases/research/average-american-debt-profile/README.md

 Politicians and voters on both sides of the aisle point to the ever-growing [United States Government debt](http://www.usdebtclock.org/) with anxiety for the future.

-And yet despite all the doom and gloom, the American financial system is one of the most stable and robust in the world, in no small part thanks to ingenious monetary policy and hegemonic economic position organized over the entire course of the country's history, modern American consumers are among the wealthiest on the planet.
+And yet despite all the doom and gloom, the American financial system is one of the most stable in the world, in no small part thanks to ingenious monetary policy and hegemonic economic position organized over the entire course of the country's history, modern American consumers are among the wealthiest on the planet.